 Where complicated permission logic would have been done previously, it is replaced with a call out to check the permissions against a deployed Cerbos instance.
 This call requires 3 bits of information:

 Principal - who is making the request.

 Resource - what are they trying to access.

 Action(s) - what are they trying to do to the resource.

-Figure 20 illustrates a more detailed diagram explaining the flow of a request in Cerbos:
+Figure 20 illustrates a more detailed diagram explaining the flow of a request in Cerbos.